-So you’ve bought a pack of mushrooms to add to your stir fries.
+So you’ve bought a pack of mushrooms to add to your stir-fries.
 You add only a handful to each dish, so after a few days of purchasing the package you start to wonder: do mushrooms go bad?

 Mushrooms come in a few forms.
 Fresh mushrooms add a rich flavor to stews and stir-fries, canned ones work great as appetizers, and dried ones are often used in soups.
 And if you don’t buy mushrooms that often, you might be unsure how to store them, or how long do they last.
-Especially because there are quite a few varieties of mushrooms available on the market.
+Especially because there are quite a few varieties available on the market.

 So if you have any questions or doubts regarding storage, shelf life, or going bad of mushrooms, this article is for you.
 In it, we talk mainly about fresh mushrooms, but we also touch upon canned and dried ones.
 In other words, we’ve got you covered.

 Let’s start with fresh mushrooms.
 While there are many popular varieties, like white, portabella (or portobello), button, shiitake, enoki, or oyster, the storage guidelines and shelf life are pretty similar to all of them.
 Thank goodness, or else we’d be running around with a reference card.

 Unless you’re buying them on the farmer’s market, fresh mushrooms are most often sold in the refrigerated section, and that’s how you should store them.
 The far corner of the fridge is the best option, as they keep best in really low temperatures.

 They usually come in a plastic punnet or a paper bag, and either is a good way of packaging mushrooms.
 Once you open the pack, cover it with a paper towel.
 That will keep the product from drying out, but at the same time prevent condensation that could happen if you transferred the mushrooms to an airtight container.
 In other words, some air circulation is in order.

 And try to store the product away from any strong flavors, as the paper towel won’t protect against those.